rf-peixoto/Studies/Code/Python/small_face_recog/README.md

 ```
 face_store/
 ├── index.json                  ← registry of all people and their metadata
 ├── <face_id>.jpg               ← original reference photos
-└── <face_id>_encoding.npy  ← cached 128-d face encodings
+└── <face_id>_embedding.npy     ← cached 512-d ArcFace embeddings
 ```

-Encodings are computed once at registration and cached — detection never re-processes the reference photos.
+Embeddings are computed once at registration and cached — detection never re-processes the reference photos.

 ---

 ## Accuracy notes

-- The underlying model (`dlib` ResNet) achieves **99.38 % accuracy** on the standard LFW benchmark.
+- The underlying model is **InsightFace buffalo_l** (ArcFace ResNet50), one of the most accurate publicly available face recognition models.
+- Similarity is measured as **cosine distance** on 512-d embeddings.
+Values closer to 0 mean a stronger match.
 - Real-world accuracy depends heavily on photo quality.
 Well-lit, front-facing photos significantly outperform candid or low-resolution ones.
 - Multiple reference photos of the same person are not supported in a single registration call, but you can register the same person **multiple times** under the same name with different photos to improve coverage across angles and lighting conditions.